sage-develop/why/tvc_decision_trees/loans_non_trade_trees/overdraft_tree.md

 - No fixed repayment schedule — repay when funds are available.
 - Ideal for managing day-to-day cash flow fluctuations and unexpected expenses.
 - If used excessively or for long periods, interest and fees can become expensive.

+✓ Flexible credit facility
+✓ Interest on used amount only
+✓ No fixed repayment schedule